Ronald L. Davis, Ph.D.

 Jupiter, Florida 33458

 We have developed a powerful new imaging technology that allows us to visualize changes that occur in the brain of Drosophila due to learning.
 Using this technology, we have discovered several of these changes, or memory traces, in different neurons of the brain.
 Some changes occur immediately after learning and persist for only a few minutes; others form with a delay of up to several hours and likely persist for days.
 Thus, behavioral memory may be due to the effects of multiple memory traces, each controlling behavior over discrete windows of time after learning.
+We also use functional imaging technology to also visualize the process of active forgetting; watching the activity of dopaminergic neurons that mediate forgetting in head-fixed flies under the microscope as they exhibit locomotor activity or inactivity, including sleep, on a floating ball.

 Liu, X. and Davis, R.L.
 (2009).
 The GABAergic anterior paired lateral neuron of Drosophila suppresses and is suppressed by olfactory learning.
 Nat.
 Neurosci.
 12, 53-59.